 6. When will I know if I have won an award?

-You will be notified if you have been chosen to receive an award by early August.
+You will be notified if you have been chosen to receive an award by June.

 7. Can I get my application/supporting documentation back after it is considered for this award?